pymanga/pyMANGA/Documentation/ProjectFile/MangaProject/tree_dynamics/tree_growth_and_death/mortality/RandomGrowth/c_RandomGrowth.md

 Use `<k_die> 1e-11 </k_die>` to modify concept parameters.

-In this concept, a tree does not die of semi-mechanistic reasons.
+In this concept, a tree dies of semi-mechanistic reasons.